LaupWing/blog_posts/README.md

 ## 😕 What it is?
 Gatsby is an framework that creates static HTML files with the addition bonus that it every site is leveraging the latest web technologies such as **React** and **GraphQL**.

+So I used Gatsby to generate HTML webpages with Markdown.

 <details>
 <summary>I have left the default Gatsby README here.
 So click here to see that.</summary>